The ripple effects of a DEI rollback

 Walmart’s decision also sends ripples through its supplier network.
 The company’s U.S. operations sourced over $13 billion in goods and services from diverse suppliers in fiscal year 2024, including businesses owned by minorities, women, and veterans.
 While Walmart insists it will continue to engage with diverse suppliers, removing demographic-specific priorities could reshape these relationships.

-Some of the consequences of rolling back DEI include:
+Consequences of rolling back DEI programs

-• The primary and most significant impact of a DEI rollback is on PEOPLE, especially the employees of an organisation.
+- The primary and most significant impact of a DEI rollback is on PEOPLE, especially the employees of an organisation.
 Companies scaling back their DEI efforts would offer fewer opportunities for persons from underrepresented groups.
 This would have a negative impact on the company's innovation, creativity, and sustainability, as diverse talent brings more creativity and provides different perspectives.

-• The next impact is disengagement in the workplace.
+- The next impact is disengagement in the workplace.
 The rollback will act as a demotivator for employees, and the organisation will appear to place less value on an inclusive and equitable workplace.
 This could result in higher turnover, especially among underrepresented groups.

-• The direct impact of such a rollback is on the employer's image in the job market.
+- The direct impact of such a rollback is on the employer's image in the job market.
 Companies that strategically cut back on their DEI budgets may suffer reputational damage.
 This could affect their ability to hire new talent, especially Gen Z workers that prioritises these values in the workplace.

-• Companies may also face legal challenges, as the lack of DEI can lead to workplace discrimination or unequal treatment.
+- Companies may also face legal challenges, as the lack of DEI can lead to workplace discrimination or unequal treatment.

-• Organisations cutting back on DEI efforts would find it difficult to plan their global expansion, as without a diverse workforce, they would lack the ability to tap into new markets or adapt to changing consumer demands.
+- Organisations cutting back on DEI efforts would find it difficult to plan their global expansion, as without a diverse workforce, they would lack the ability to tap into new markets or adapt to changing consumer demands.

-• Lastly, scaling back on DEI efforts also affects training for global and multicultural work environments, without which organisations will find it challenging to manage cross-cultural teams or enter international markets.
+- Lastly, scaling back on DEI efforts also affects training for global and multicultural work environments, without which organisations will find it challenging to manage cross-cultural teams or enter international markets.

 While the DEI rollback is not solely driven by political pressure, economic factors, including layoffs and financial restructuring, are also at play.
 However, just as the Middle East has remained largely unaffected by global layoffs, it is similarly not driven by this DEI rollback.
 Instead, the Middle East is emerging as a great example for the world, standing strong while valuing its people and their diversity.